 24. Practice kayaking or paddle boarding in very special places

-For example, paddle boarding on the Loboc River (in Loboc, Bohol) is especially beautiful, as you will see yourself surrounded by precious jungle vegetation.
-On said island, the route along the Abatan River is also lovely, which is less known.
-On the other hand, we also advise you to get a kayak in El Nido, since you will be able to visit nearby islands and beaches without the overcrowding of typical tours.
-In our article on What to do in El Nido and Beaches of El Nido we tell you some of the most interesting routes.
+For example, paddle boarding on the Loboc River (in Loboc, Bohol) is especially beautiful, as you’ll be surrounded by lush jungle vegetation.
+On the same island, the route along the Abatan River is also lovely, which is less well known.
+On the other hand, we also recommend renting a kayak in El Nido, as you’ll be able to visit nearby islands and beaches away from the crowds of the usual tours.
+In our articles onThings to do in El Nido and the Best beaches in El Nido, we share some of the most interesting routes.

-26. Discover places where nobody goes
+26. Discover places almost nobody visits

 Go to remote places in the Philippines

-What to do in the Philippines: discover remote places like Cresta de Gallo
+Things to do in the Philippines: discover remote places like Cresta de Gallo

-28. Stay in huge hotels over the sea
+28. Stay in overwater hotels

 Take a look at these overwater hotels in the Philippines:

-You have more recommendations in Best resorts in the Philippines, Overwater bungalows in the Philippines, and Best resorts in Siargao.
+You’ll find more recommendations in Best resorts in the Philippines, Overwater bungalows in the Philippines, and Best resorts in Siargao.

-29. And, why not?, do nothing
+29. And why not?
+Do nothing

 Nacpan Beach (El Nido)